-Since December 2009, we have been involved in legal proceedings with Countrywide Home Loans ("CHL") and its affiliate, Bank of America, N.A., as successor to Countrywide Home Loans Servicing LP ("BANA") and collectively with CHL, "Countrywide") in which Countrywide alleged that MGIC denied valid mortgage insurance claims.
-(In our SEC reports, we refer to rescissions of insurance and denials of claims collectively as "rescissions" and variations of that term.)
+Since December 2009, we have been involved in legal proceedings with Countrywide in which Countrywide alleged that MGIC denied valid mortgage insurance claims.
+(In our SEC reports, we refer to insurance rescissions and denials of claims collectively as "rescissions" and variations of that term.)
 In addition to the claim amounts it alleged MGIC had improperly denied, Countrywide contended it was entitled to other damages of almost \$700 million as well as exemplary damages.
 We sought a determination in those proceedings that we were entitled to rescind coverage on the applicable loans.
-From January 1, 2008 through March 31, 2013, rescissions of coverage on Countrywide-related loans mitigated our paid losses on the order of \$445 million.
+From January 1, 2008 through June 30, 2013, rescissions of coverage on Countrywide-related loans mitigated our paid losses on the order of \$445 million.
 This amount is the amount we estimate we would have paid had the coverage not been rescinded.
 In addition, in connection with mediation we were holding with Countrywide, we voluntarily suspended rescissions related to loans that we believed could be covered by a settlement.
-As of March 31, 2013, coverage on approximately 2,300 loans, representing total potential claim payments of approximately \$170 million, that we had determined was rescindable, was affected by our decision to suspend such rescissions.
+As of June 30, 2013, coverage on approximately 2,650 loans, representing total potential claim payments of approximately \$195 million, that we had determined was rescindable, was affected by our decision to suspend such rescissions.